Aztec331/Encyclopedia/entries/CSS.md

 # CSS

-CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.Why are you giving error man
+CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.